Masatomi Kimura: Biography

 Although born into the Kondō family of Shizuoka city Shizuoka Prefecture, Kimura was adopted by a family in Tottori city, Tottori prefecture soon after birth, and considered Tottori his official residence.
-He was a graduate of the 41st class of the Imperial Japanese Naval Academy, but was a mediocre student, placing 107 out of 118 cadets.

 Kimura served his cadet duty on the Asama, making a cruise to Honolulu and to the west coast of the United States.
 Commissioned as a midshipman on 9 December 1913, he transferred to Yakumo on his return in 1914.
 After he was commissioned as an ensign on 1 December, he was assigned to the battleship Sagami and Suwo.
 After completing required coursework in torpedo warfare and naval artillery, he was posted to the South Pacific in the closing stages of World War I. On his return to Japan in 1918, he was posted to the Mikasa.